RedHatEdge/sps-2025/README.md

 ![openshift](workloads/mqtt-broker/openshift-mqtt.png)

-You can now access the broker using a client like [MQTT5 Explorer](https://github.com/Omniaevo/mqtt5-explorer)
+You can now access the broker using a client like [MQTT5 Explorer](https://github.com/Omniaevo/mqtt5-explorer).
+You would require with the current configuration a valid username / password `admin:password`

 ![mqtt explorer](workloads/mqtt-broker/mqtt-explorer.png)